Electron Tunneling Spectroscopy of the Anisotropic Kitaev Quantum Spin Liquid Sandwiched with Superconductors

-In a word, the dynamical spin susceptibility components $S^{zz}$ and $S^{xx}(=S^{yy})$ reveal the different vison gaps $\Delta_{F}^{z}$ and $\Delta_{F}^{x(y)}$, respectively; every component can only reveal the partial features of the Majorana fermion (spinon) dispersions influenced by the gauge fluxes, including the two van Hove singularities (or a van Hove singularity and a spinon gap) and the energy upper edge, and in different ways; therefore the total one $S^{tot}$ can exhibit the complete information of Kitaev QSL well; and there are some new peaks between these feature points, which stem from the interaction between the vison and spinon excitations.
+In a word, the dynamical spin susceptibility components $S^{zz}$ and $S^{xx}(=S^{yy})$ reveal different vison gaps $\Delta_{F}^{z}$ and $\Delta_{F}^{x(y)}$, respectively.
+Every component can only reveal the partial features of the Majorana fermion (spinon) dispersions influenced by the gauge fluxes, including the two van Hove singularities (or a spinon gap and a van Hove singularity) and the energy upper edge, and in different ways.
+Therefore, the total $S^{tot}$ can exhibit the complete information of Kitaev QSL well.
+There are some new peaks between these feature points, which stem from the interaction between the vison and spinon excitations.